oemof/tespy/doc/using_tespy.rst

 Ideal mixtures of gaseous fluids
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 TESPy can handle mixtures of gaseous fluids, by using the single fluid properties from CoolProp together with corresponding equations for mixtures.
-The equations can be found in the `tespy.helpers module <module_tespy_helpers_label>`_ and are applied automatically to the fluid vector.
+The equations can be found in the :py:mod:`tespy.helpers module <tespy.helpers>` and are applied automatically to the fluid vector.

 Other mixtures
 ^^^^^^^^^^^^^^